NemesisCyberForce/CryptGuardian/README.md

 # 🔐 CryptGuardian - coming soon
-## DO NOT USE!
-AT WORK.
-MAAYBE WILL NOT WORK!
-To Stupid IDea
+## DO NOT USE IT!
+I am AT WORK.
+MAYBE WILL NOT WORK!
+To Stupid IDea?!
 #### **Seed Validation Tool** - Secure Your Connections with Ease

 # Public creation project by NCF